EventStore/documentation/docs/getting-started/quickstart/README.md

 :::

-2. Login to Github if required.
+2. Login to GitHub if required.

 3. Follow the instructions to create a new Codespace.